 Your kids will love the Bay Area Discovery Museum and it is in a great location.
 You are right by the Golden Gate Bridge – you can see it while you are exploring the museum.
 You can also walk over in the parking lot and get some fun pictures with the museum in the background.

-They also had lots of great activities for the kids including indoor and outdoor options.
+They also had lots of great activities for the kids and exhibits including indoor and outdoor options.
 It was a little bit on the younger side (our 11 year old was a little too old but he still found things to do).

 When To Visit: Check hours – they normally close at 5pm and also check for events going on and if you can go during an event there will be more people, but also more to do.